-The PPACA provides that effective July 1, 2011, your coverage can not be rescinded except -
+The PPACA provides that your coverage can not be terminated retroactively except -

-- failure to pay premiums by due date,
+- for failure to pay premiums by due date,

 - in the case of fraud, or;

 - an intentional misrepresentation of a material fact.

-The State is required to send a thirty-day advance notice of the rescission prior to the termination of your coverage.
+The State is required to send a thirty-day advance notice of the rescission prior to the termination date of your coverage.